 Thank you for the opportunity to talk about my work.

-Thanks Katherine for such an insightful and fascinating interview.
+Thank you Katherine for such an insightful and fascinating interview.
 I’ll be looking out for your next book The Psychology of Death Investigations!
 A thank you also to Randy Williams for the introductions to make this interview possible.